Energy Management

 A commercial energy audit is a detailed analysis of a commercial building's energy usage patterns to identify areas of energy waste or excess usage and suggest upgrades to improve energy efficiency and minimize operating costs.

-What are the three types of energy audits?
+What are the three levels of energy audits defined by ASHRAE?

-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) categorizes commercial energy audits into three levels.
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) defines three recognized levels of commercial energy audits.

 This analysis is conducted to: